kal-kyokya/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-This directory will contain every generated files and subdirectory during the 0x04 ALX-Africa project on the Set and Dictionary data structures pertaining to Python3.
+This directory will contain every generated files and subdirectory during the 0x09 ALX-Africa project titled 'Everything is object'.

 GENERAL REQUIREMENTS: